Donald Trump Sets The Stage For War On Women’s Rights

-Donald Trump has been working on selecting a new Supreme Court Justice since the announcement by Justice Anthony Kennedy, a relative centrist, came much to the concern of Democrats across the United States.
-Kennedy has stated that he will retire from the Supreme Court by the end of July.
+Donald Trump has been working on selecting a new supreme court justice since the announcement by Justice Anthony Kennedy, a relative centrist, that he will retire from the Supreme Court by the end of July.

-Trump’s Supreme Court pick has yet to be officially announced, though some sources, including CNBC have reported that the president has “quietly” settled on D.C.
+Trump’s Supreme Court pick has yet to be officially announced, though some sources, including CNBC, have reported that the president has “quietly” settled on D.C.
 Circuit Court of Appeals Judge Brett Kavanaugh.

 Kavanaugh was previously appointed by Republican President George W. Bush to the D.C.
 Circuit Court and has voted against abortion rights in the past, notably in 2017 when he voted against an immigrant teen being allowed to terminate her own pregnancy.